Modular Exercises for Four-Point Blocks -- I: MLDE and BPZ

-The components $f^1(\tau),\dots,f^n(\tau)$ of a weight-zero $\PSL_2(\bbZ)$ vector-valued modular form are necessarily solutions to a degree-$n$ modular differential equation (MLDE), that is, an equation which takes the form \be \left(D_{(0)}^n+g_{n-1}D_{(0)}^{n-1}+\cdots+g_{1}D_{(0)}+g_0\right) f=0 \ee using notation explained in section 6 (cf. (\ref{def:differential operator})).
-The coefficient $g_k(\tau)$ (namely $b_k/b_n$ in the notation of section 6.3.3) is a meromorphic modular form of weight $2(n-k)$ for $\PSL_2(\bbZ)$.
-When the Wronskian $b_d(\tau)$ is a power of the $\eta$-function \cite{Ma}, then the $g_k$ will be holomorphic and hence could be expressed as polynomials in $E_4(\tau), E_6(\tau)$.
+using notation explained in section 6 (cf.\ \eqref{def:differential operator}).
+The coefficient $g_k(\tau)$ (namely $b_k/b_n$ in the notation of Section~\ref{section6.3.3}) is a meromorphic modular form of weight $2(n-k)$ for $\PSL_2(\mathbb{Z})$.
+When the Wronskian $b_d(\tau)$ is a power of the $\eta$-function \cite{Ma}, then the $g_k$ will be holomorphic and hence could be expressed as polynomials in $E_4(\tau)$, $E_6(\tau)$.
 We will restrict to this case in the following.

-Modular differential equations have been applied to the context of RCFT since the 1980s \cite{Anderson:1987ge}; in particular, characters of a RCFT are solutions to MLDEs whose $q$-expansion coefficients are positive integers, and this strategy was used early on to classify unitary RCFTs with one or two characters \cite{Mathur:1988na,Naculich:1988xv} -- see also \cite{Chandra:2018pjq} and references therein for more recent developments.
+Modular differential equations have been applied to the context of RCFT since the 1980s~\cite{Anderson:1987ge}; in particular, characters of a RCFT are solutions to MLDEs whose $q$-expansion coefficients are positive integers, and this strategy was used early on to classify unitary RCFTs with one or two characters~\cite{Mathur:1988na,Naculich:1988xv} -- see also~\cite{Chandra:2018pjq} and references therein for more recent developments.\looseness=1